RealyUniqueName/HUnit/README.md

 Meta for test methods
 ---------------------
+* `@test`
+Method is considered to be a test if marked with this meta.
 * `@group('group1', 'group2', <...>)`
 Assign test to specified groups.
 * `@incomplete('Because something is not implemented')`